 Underneath, there are likewise smaller and more modern-looking heating and ventilation controls, while above is the star of Ford’s interior makeover: the 8.0in Sync2 touchscreen multimedia set-up fitted as standard to Titanium and Titanium X-specification cars and as a £500 option to our Zetec-spec test car.
 The system is a massive improvement over what was included before.
 It's not the most responsive system on sale, nor the best laid-out, but it's big and bold.

 All models get air conditioning and a USB socket as standard, while the Zetec trim level adds a 4.2in colour screen, Bluetooth, DAB radio, heated windscreen and alloy wheels.
-The range-topping Titanium X trim comes loaded with plenty of kit, including a rear-view camera, cruise control, keyless start and bi-xenon headlights.
+For 2016 Ford introduced a new trim level known as ST-Line, which as you can imagine included a sporty look and feel inside and out, and including a ST-style honeycomb mesh grille and sports suspension.
+Titanium models received dual-zone climate control, rear parking sensors and auto headlights and wipers to the mix, while the range-topping Titanium X trim comes loaded with plenty of kit, including a rear-view camera, cruise control, keyless start and bi-xenon headlights.

 The fascia looks neater, cleaner and more contemporary as a result of the decluttering but not unquestionably classier.
 The tactile quality of the dashboard plastics isn’t outstanding, so populating less of their surface area with switchgear, without upgrading the canvas behind, doesn’t do a great deal for cabin ambience.
 Some of the systems are easier to operate now, while others are slightly harder via the touchscreen.